lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

 Video
 ---------------

-Click here for a `video <https://youtu.be/n4YqlaiDoEE>`__ showing you how to prepare python environment and install automated-AIHQ step by step.
+Click here for a `video <https://youtu.be/n4YqlaiDoEE>`__ showing you how to install automated-AIHQ on your Mac step by step.